- Start Date: April 30, 2019

 - Cause: human, under investigation

-A Temporary Flight Restriction (TFR) over the fire area has expanded to cover land south of the Tanana River, east of Delta Creek, west of the Delta River and north of Delta Junction.
-The TFR is designed to prevent private, commercial, military and drones of any kind from interfering with aerial transportation or suppression efforts.
+A Temporary Flight Restriction (TFR) is in place.
+The TFR is designed to protect aerial transportation and suppression efforts related to the fire from interference from private, commercial, military aircraft or drones of any kind.
 Drones pose a serious risk to firefighting and can cause aircraft to be grounded.
-The public is reminded that, “If you fly, we can’t!”
+The public is reminded that “If you fly, we can’t!”